 You will want to confirm your pregnancy with a lab-quality pregnancy test and ultrasound before moving forward with whichever pregnancy option you choose.
 An ultrasound can show you how far along you are and alarm you of any health concerns.
 Without this step, continuing with abortion could be dangerous.

-Our team at Pregnancy Care Center of Petoskey offers free ultrasounds and pregnancy testing.
+Our team at Pregnancy Care Center of Petoskey offers free ultrasounds, pregnancy testing, and other free pregnancy services.
 We are here to help you succeed and make an informed decision for your future.

 Schedule your free and confidential appointment with us today.